Application and Information

 - Personal essay, describing how studying in the Policy Center fits with your background, interests and aspirations.
 Also, please note in your essay the area of concentration you are interested in - Policy Analysis or Conflict Resolution.

 - Graduate Record Examinations (GRE) general test scores (verbal, quantitative, and analytical) are required.
 Although Subject test scores are not required the General Test Scores are required.
 The Policy Center will consider the GRE as only one factor among many.
 All GRE scores must be sent electronically.
 The institutional code is 2196.
-Our department code is 1903.

 - For international students, Test of English as a Foreign Language (TOEFL) scores are required.